If the captain of the ship is unstable, the boat starts rocking even in still waters.

 On December 23rd, 1783, General Washington turned in his sword to the Continental Congress:

 Happy in the confirmation of our Independence and Sovereignty, and pleased with the opportunity afforded the United States of becoming a respectable nation, I resign with satisfaction the appointment I accepted with diffidence; a diffidence in my abilities to accomplish so arduous a task, which, however, was superseded by a confidence in the rectitude of our cause, the support of the supreme Power of the Union, and the patronage of Heaven.

 The successful termination of the war has verified the most sanguine expectations; and my gratitude for the interposition of Providence, and the assistance I have received from my Countrymen, increases with every review of the momentous contest.

 Washington was ambitious, and he craved glory, but it was glory of a higher sort.
 He wished to be remembered not merely as powerful, but also as a servant of a cause greater than himself.

-Upon hearing that General Washington would resigned his commission, George III said “if he does that, he will be the greatest man in the world.”
+Upon hearing that General Washington would resign his commission, George III said “if he does that, he will be the greatest man in the world.”
 General Washington’s Christmas gift to the American republic.